ozzyonfire/shopify-app-next-external/README.md

 - [Authorization Code Grant (OAuth)]https://shopify.dev/docs/apps/auth/get-access-tokens/authorization-code-grant

-### Providers

-- in \_app.tsx there are a number of Providers which are needed to get everything established for an Embedded App
-  - **ApolloProvider**: Sets up the Apollo context for running Graphql queries and mutations.
-This runs through the `/api/graphql` Next.js route and is handled by the Shopify API library.

 ### OAuth

 OAuth is handled using the `/api/auth` and `/api/auth/callback` routes.
 The app is setup to use both online and offline tokens, by default.